 Amidst the fuel crisis the country is experiencing, Rushwaya’s executive entered into a mutual relationship with Glow Petroleum where miners under ZMF are unlimitedly supplied with fuel by Glow petroleum at a very reasonable amount.
 Her executive also entered into a mutual relationship with Zimbabwe’s sole gold buyer and exporter in an attempt to reduce gold leakages in Zimbabwe and improve dialogue between ASM and the sole buyer.

 Born in Zimunya south of Mutare city under Manicaland province in 1959, Barbara Mutambanengwe is the founder and managing director of Kenako Diamond Processing, a firm which deals with rough diamond cleaning.
 Industry.

-Diamond processing and mining have been aligned to be a man’s job despite those odds Ms Mutambanegwe engaged herself into a leading diamond processor.
+Diamond processing and mining have been aligned to be a man’s job despite those odds Ms Mutambanegwe engaged herself as a leading diamond processor.